How has the Trump Administration Affected Workers Rights?

 Last month, the Trump administration finalized new rules that affect religious health care workers.
 These new rules allow workers to more easily refuse to perform procedures that violate their religious beliefs.
 For example, a doctor who is morally opposed to abortion can legally refuse to perform one.
 When speaking about the new rules, President Trump said, “together, we are building a culture that cherishes the dignity and worth of human life.”
 Although these “federal conscious” laws have been in place for over 40 years, the Trump administration’s new rules bolster their enforcement.
 Under the new rules, the U.S. Department of Health and Human Services is now referred to as a “law enforcement agency” that will more aggressively investigate alleged violations of religious freedom in the workplace.

 Seek Legal Assistance Today

 If you have had issues at work regarding overtime, minimum wage, or religious discrimination seek legal assistance today.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you.
+The Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.